Act On Your Future

 JURY MEMBERS

-The Jury is composed of five local and international personalities from the world of arts, culture and human rights:
+The Jury is composed of six local and international personalities from the world of arts, culture and human rights:

 WINNER AND FINALISTS